confluentinc/kafka-tutorials/README.md

 ### Create a release PR

-1. Go to the `release` branch of Kafka Tutorials at https://github.com/confluentinc/kafka-tutorials/tree/release

-2. Open a pull request from `master` to `release`.
+1. Open a pull request from `master` to `release`.
 A pull request into the `release` branch denotes a request to update the live site.

 - Title the PR “KT release [date]”
 - In the description add links to PRs that resulted in new tutorials, content changes, or any other noteworthy addition